Salesianum/hangman/README.md

 createDisplayString(lettersGuessed, missesLeft, hangmanWord) --

 Creates the string that will be displayed to the user, using the information in the parameters.
-Ensure that the display string contains spaces between characters in the right places as shown in the example below.
+Ensure that the display string contains spaces between characters in the right places.

 Parameters: